inp-net/churros/.changeset/shiny-berries-kiss.md

 '@churros/api': minor
 ---

-search: bump ranks of group and users in Query.search
+search: allow bumping result ranks depending on their resource type in Query.search, see the PUBLIC_GLOBAL_SEARCH_BUMPS env var.